dinamite-toolkit/dinamite-toolkit.github.io/_posts/2017-03-06-compiling-rocksdb.md

     cd examples
     ./simple_example
     ```

+## Build and Run in Your Own Environment

+If you don't like docker (don't worry, we have the same feeling), you can definitely build DINAMITE instrumented RocksDB in your own environment.

+ 1. Basically you need to (1) build your LLVM; (2) Place DINAMITE pass to the correct place; (3) Build DINAMITE pass and its runtime library.

+    You can copy the commands in the [Dockerfile](https://github.com/dinamite-toolkit/dinamite-compiler-docker/blob/master/Dockerfile) to apply them appropriately to your system.
+Details information is provided in the section *Environment* in another article [Compiling the WiredTiger key-value store using DINAMITE](https://dinamite-toolkit.github.io/2016/11/12/compiling-WT/).

+ 2. Make sure your are assigning those environment variables correctly:

+    ```shell
+    export WORKING_DIR="Your working directory, which will later contain rocksdb repo" export LLVM_SOURCE="Your LLVM source base directory"
+    export LLVM_BUILD="The directory contains your LLVM build.
+This directory is supposed to have a directory called bin, which contains the clang/clang++ binary"
+    ```

+ 3. Do the same things starting from (including) Step 3 in section *Build and Run With Docker*.

+# Appendix

+## DINAMITE Variables Explanation:

+    * `DIN_FILTERS` is a configuration file in json format indicating what get filtered out for injecting instrumentation code
+    * `DIN_MAPS` is the place where storing id to name maps, important for processing later traces.
+    * `ALLOC_IN` is a directory contains alloc.in, which let you specify your allocation function
+    * `INST_LIB` is the variable telling the runtime library DINAMITE uses for writing traces

 If you run into trouble, get in touch.
 If you'd like to find out how to control what's instrumented, take a look at the
 [User Guide](/user-guide/).
 If you'd like to know **what to do with the traces** now that you have them,